The President of the State and the Prime Minister of the Interim Government of Bangladesh discuss the relations between the two countries over the phone

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, today congratulated – during a phone call – His Excellency Professor Muhammad Yunus on assuming his new duties as Prime Minister of the Interim Government of the People’s Republic of Bangladesh.
+His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, yesterday, during a phone call, congratulated Professor Muhammad Yunus on assuming his new duties as Prime Minister of the Interim Government of the People’s Republic of Bangladesh.

-His Highness expressed his sincere wishes to His Excellency Muhammad Yunus for success in his mission to serve his country and friendly people.
-He looked forward to working together during the coming period in a way that serves the interests of the two countries and meets the aspirations of their peoples for development and prosperity.
+His Highness expressed his sincere wishes to the Prime Minister of the Interim Government of Bangladesh for success in his duties to serve his country and friendly people.
+He looked forward to working together during the coming period, in a way that serves the interests of the two countries and meets the aspirations of their peoples for development and prosperity.

 #President #State #Prime #Minister #Interim #Government #Bangladesh #discuss #relations #countries #phone